cianmscannell/cianmscannell.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor (tenure-track) in <a href="https://tue-image.nl/">Medical Image Analysis</a> at the Eindhoven University of Technology.
-My primary research interest is the development of robust and reliable deep learning models for medical image analysis, with a focus on quantitative cardiac MRI data.
+My primary research interest is to improve the robustness and reliability of deep learning models for medical image analysis in order to realise the full potential of AI in clinical practice.
+To achieve this I am:
+  - exploring data-efficient (self-supervised, unsupervised,...) learning to exploit large unlabelled clinical databases
+  - embedding domain knowledge and incorporating prior anatomical, physical, and clinical information in model architectures to improve efficacy and efficiency

+ with a focus on quantitative cardiac MRI data.

 I am particularly interested in
 I am currently working with a team of students and collaborators towards this goal.

 Previously, I studied Mathematical Sciences at University College Cork, Ireland. with Amedeo Chiribri

+AI-enabled quantitative cardiac magnetic resonance

+I am an Assistant Professor (tenure-track) in <a href="https://tue-image.nl/">Medical Image Analysis</a> at the Eindhoven University of Technology.

 News
 ======
 * Dec 2020: I have been appointed as a trainee editorial board member at <a href="https://pubs.rsna.org/page/ai/teb">Radiology: Artificial Intelligence</a>.